MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 )
 ```

 Now, if no currency is selected all currencies will be automatically converted to the pivot currency (US Dollar) as necessary.
-On top of that, you can still pick another currency to convert to that currency without having to switch calculation items as you would have to do without the NoSelectionExpression.
+On top of that, you can still pick another currency to convert to that currency without having to switch calculation items as you would have to do without the noSelectionExpression.

 ## Precedence